-The Department of Pupil Personnel Services-School Psychology offers a graduate degree leading to the Master of Science in School Psychology and a recommendation for a Pupil Personnel School Psychology credential (PPSP).
-Candidates cannot get a master’s degree without a credential.
+The Department of Pupil Personnel Services-School Psychology offers California school psychology programs for a graduate degree leading to a master’s in school psychology and a recommendation for a Pupil Personnel School Psychology (PPSP) credential.
+Candidates cannot get a Master of Science in School Psychology without a credential.
 This program is aligned with California Commission for Teacher Credentialing (CCTC) standards and prepares candidates in California for the position of school psychologist.
 Graduates of this program generally seek employment as a school psychologist in P-12 school districts and must hold a PPSP credential for public school employment.

 Candidates enrolled in the degree and credential program are not awarded the master’s degree until they have completed all coursework including practicum and internship and successful completion of the PRAXIS exam.
 Course equivalence cannot be granted for life experiences.